emidiovaleretto/bjj-webapp-ms1-project/README.md

 ## Strategy

   - My strategy was to create a single page divided into sections where the user could navigate between them, without the need to open new pages.
-The section start with a very significant image and text "Brazilian jiu jitsu is more than just a sport.
+The section start with a very significant image and a text **"Brazilian jiu jitsu is more than just a sport.
 It’s more than a martial art.
-It’s a way to change your life." that draws the user's attention to wanting to find out more about that "change of life" and question themselves "in which way?".
+It’s a way to change your life."** that draws the user's attention to wanting to find out more about that "change of life" and question themselves "in which way?".
 And then they scroll the page down and head deep dive into a new life experience.

 ## User Research